-If you are a current clinic client please know that we appreciate your business and hope to continue providing your cat or dog high quality, low-to-moderate cost veterinary care.
-There are many qualities that make our clinic unique, but one quality that we are very proud of is the ability to help those in our community who are facing financial hardship and providing subsidized or no cost services to help keep their pets healthy and remaining a part of their family.
+If you are a current clinic client please know that we appreciate your business and hope to continue providing your cat or dog high-quality, low-to-moderate cost veterinary care.
+There are many qualities that make our clinic unique, but one quality that we are very proud of is the ability to help those in our community who are facing financial hardship and provide subsidized or no-cost services to help keep their pets healthy and remain a part of their family.

 Every client in our clinic is part of making this type of help available to those in need, as all revenue above our expense costs goes back into providing more services for the animals here in Manatee County.
 This revenue generation also benefits the more than 800 Second Chance Adoption Center animals by providing the funding for their medical care and rehabilitation costs.
 Every clinic client is helping provide care for animals in need and helping save lives four paws at a time.